lynn-twinkl/twinkl-github-workshop/README.md

 > [!NOTE]
 > Forking a repo allows you to not just make a clone of someone else's project, but actually treat your own copy as its own github repository that you can make your own edits and changes to.

-## 2. CLONE YOUR FORKED REPO LOCALLY
+## 2. Clone Your Forked Repo Locally

 Now we'll clone your forked repo to your local device.
 This will allow you to actuall run the commands in this repository as well as to make any relevant changes to it.